cobbler/cobbler/docs/cobbler-conf.rst

 include
 =======
-Include other configuration snippets with this regular expresion.
+Include other configuration snippets with this regular expression.

 default: ``[ "/etc/cobbler/settings.d/*.settings" ]``